-The Blue Cross Broad Street Run returns to Philadelphia Sunday, May 4, 2025 at 7 am.
-SEPTA offers every registered competitor a free ride on the Broad Street Line [B] to the starting line at Broad Street and West Fisher Avenue, located between Olney Transit Center and Logan Station.
+The Independence Blue Cross Broad Street Run returns to Philadelphia Sunday, May 3, 2026 at 7 am.
+Every registered competitor can ride the [B] Broad Street Line for free to the starting line at Broad Street and West Fisher Avenue, located between Olney Transit Center and Logan Station.

-• Participants in the Blue Cross Broad Street Run ride the Broad Street Line [B] to the starting line (and back to the start or home) for free.
+- Participants in the Independence Blue Cross Broad Street Run ride the [B] to the starting line for free.

 Getting to the Broad Street Run